memobank-logo-alt

 Managing flows via API in real time enables full automation of the transfer from the settlement account to the ring-fenced account, with complete timestamping and traceability for your ACPR audits.

-Are ring-fenced account balances remunerated?
+Are safeguarding account balances remunerated?

 Only a credit institution licensed by the ECB or an equivalent national authority.
 Payment institutions do not hold this status.
 Memo Bank is licensed by the ECB and regulated by the ACPR.